Heavy-Traffic Insensitive Bounds for Weighted Proportionally Fair Bandwidth Sharing Policies: System model.

-\paragraph{Basic Notation} Let $\mathbb{R}$, $\mathbb{R}_+$ and $\mathbb{Z}_+$ denote the sets of real numbers, nonnegative real numbers and nonnegative integers, respectively.
+\paragraph{Basic notation.} Let $\mathbb{R}$, $\mathbb{R}_+$ and $\mathbb{Z}_+$ denote the sets of real numbers, nonnegative real numbers and nonnegative integers, respectively.
 Let $[K]$ denote the set $\{1,2,\dots,K\}$ for a positive integer $K$.
-We use $\bm{1}_{K\times 1}$ to denote a $K\times 1$ vector whose entries all equal to $1$, and omit the subscript when the dimension is clear from the context.
+We use $\bm{1}_{K\times 1}$ to denote a $K\times 1$ vector whose entries all equal $1$, and omit the subscript when the dimension is clear from the context.
+We use $\mathbbm{1}_{\{\cdot\}}$ to denote an indicator function that equals $1$ when the event in the subscript is true and equals $0$ otherwise.
 Vectors are column vectors unless otherwise stated.
 We use ``$\Rightarrow$'' to denote weak convergence (convergence in distribution) of random elements.

-\paragraph{Bandwidth Sharing}
+\paragraph{Bandwidth sharing.}

 We consider a network where nodes are connected by a set of \emph{links} $\mathcal{L}=\{1,2,\dots,L\}$, illustrated in Figure~\ref{fig-network}.
 Data file transfer requests arrive to the system.
 Each file transfer request, also referred to as a \emph{flow}, transfers a data file from a source node to a destination node, through a predetermined \emph{route} that consists of a set of consecutive links connecting the source and destination nodes.
 We consider a fixed set of routes indexed as $\mathcal{R}=\{1,2,\dots,R\}$.
 We write $\ell\in r$ if link~$\ell$ is on route~$r$.
 The relation between links and routes can be represented by the \emph{routing matrix} $H=(h_{\ell r})_{\ell\in\mathcal{L},r\in\mathcal{R}}$ with $h_{\ell r}=1$ if $\ell\in r$, and $h_{\ell r}=0$ otherwise.
 We assume that the routing matrix has full row-rank, referred to as the \emph{full-rank assumption}.